GromNaN/TubeLink/README.md

 TubeLink - Parse any video URL
 ===============================

-**TubeLink** is a PHP library to extract video information from any URL.
+**TubeLink** is a PHP library to extract identifier from any URL of video / music / ...

 Supported Services
 ------------------